A Brief History of the Diocese

 Bishop Ronald P. Herzog, 2005-2017 The 11th Bishop of the Diocese of Alexandria was Most Rev. Ronald Herzog who was ordained on Jan.
 5, 2005.

-Bishop David P. Talley, 2017-current Most Rev. David Talley was appointed coadjutor Bishop of Alexandria in October 2016 and became the ordinary upon the retirement of Bishop Herzog at the beginning of 2017.
+Bishop David P. Talley, 2017-2019 Most Rev. David Talley was appointed coadjutor Bishop of Alexandria in October 2016 and became the ordinary upon the retirement of Bishop Herzog at the beginning of 2017.
 On April 2, 2019, Bishop Talley was installed as sixth Bishop of Memphis, Tennessee.